The Best Rooftop Bars in Charleston to Drink on Right Now

-This rooftop bar at the Market Street Pavilion hotel offers some gorgeous views of both the Charleston harbor and Market St. With the infinity pool in the middle of the floor, tables setup with illuminated umbrellas, and doormen with top hats, this is definitely a bar worth getting dressed up for.
-Be sure to get there early to score a much desired table, but stay until after the sun goes down for the real show when the hotel puts plexiglass over the pool to create one of the coolest dance floors you've ever seen (!!).
+This rooftop bar at the Market Street Pavilion hotel offers some gorgeous views of both the Charleston harbor and Market Street.
+With the infinity pool in the middle of the floor, tables set up with illuminated umbrellas, and doormen with top hats, this is definitely a bar worth getting dressed up for.
+Be sure to get there early to score a much desired table and to be able to get a great view of the sunset.

 Craft cocktails by starlight.
 What could be better?
 This place is particularly great for groups, as it has a number of large tables and couches set up lounge-style outside on the rooftop bar.
 It's an extremely popular spot in town, so make sure to get there early -- otherwise you'll be waiting for a long while just to get in (and then again for your drinks).
 Stars' frozen Bellinis are hard to beat, so you can imagine your frustration if you're waiting f.o.r.e.v.e.r. just to get one.

 The Vendue Hotel markets itself as "Charleston’s Art Hotel," so everything from the tile floors to the artwork on the wall is impeccably decorated.
 The rooftop was remodeled a couple of years ago, now offering views of the French Quarter and the Charleston harbor.
-There's also some pretty tasty specialty cocktails with fabulous names (lookin' at you, Takes Two to Mango).
+There's also some pretty tasty specialty cocktails with fabulous names (lookin' at you, Apple Jack Sparrow).

 When you’re at the beach and want to turn up, Snapper Jacks is definitely the place to do it, as the oceanic-themed rooftop is typically hopping with live music and loads of fun.
 Keep it simple with one of the frozen cocktails (like the Snappers Colada, made with Captain Morgan, strawberry moonshine, peach, mango, pineapple, and a splash of lemon), or get rowdy with some friends and order one of the giant fish bowls made to share.